OCR System

 Upload entry points

 Users do not upload directly to an OCR subsystem.
 They upload to backend ingestion surfaces, and the backend routes files to OCR when the parser detects an image/scanned path.
+The table summarizes routing responsibility only; use the Ingestion and Documents API reference for fields, status codes, error bodies, curl commands, and TypeScript examples.

-| Entry point | Use case | Behavior |
+| Entry point | Use case | Architecture behavior |

 |---|---|---|

-POST /documents | Manual multipart upload from a frontend, batch-upload tool, or API client | Stores files, creates a job, enqueues one ingestion message per file, exposes job/document status |
+POST /documents | Manual multipart upload from a frontend, batch-upload tool, or API client | Stores raw files through the ingestion boundary, tracks document/job state, and schedules one processing path per file |

-POST /documents/txt | Inline text ingestion for born-digital text | Bypasses OCR and indexes direct text |
+POST /documents/txt | Inline text ingestion for born-digital text | Bypasses OCR and indexes direct text through the normal ingestion service |

-POST /ingestion/batch | Bulk ingestion from object storage prefix or manifest | Enqueues one job over existing object keys; worker fetches bytes from storage |
+POST /ingestion/batch | Bulk ingestion from object storage prefix or manifest | Enqueues work over existing object keys; workers fetch bytes from storage |

 | Source connectors | JDIH, OpenData, PPID, SatuData ingestion | Connectors call the same API/service layer rather than bypassing ingestion |